victorbrigido/projectWeb3/README.md

 ## Description
 This project is a basic interface to interact with the Ethereum blockchain (Metamask used in the example) using Web3.0 technologies.
 It allows the connection of a wallet to the website, enabling users to log in and display the connected wallet's address.

+- **Login Process:**
+  - When the user clicks "Logar!", they will log in through Metamask, displaying their public key (if the browser extension is installed and permission is granted).
+  - If the user doesn't have Metamask, they will be directed to the Metamask page to create or import a wallet.
+  - If the user doesn't possess a wallet, a message will be displayed stating that it's not possible to connect to the website.

 ## Potential Uses